6 Types of Superfoods for Boosting Your Immune System

-How to support yourself and your family during coronavirus
+How to support yourself and your family during COVID-19

 It's true - what you eat and drink can help strengthen your immune system.
-This is helpful anytime - during coronavirus or as a regular weekday warrior.
+This is helpful anytime - during COVID-19 or as a regular weekday warrior.

 Your best line of immune defense is to choose whole and nutritious foods that can work towards naturally keeping your immune system in check.

-Below is a list of foods to stock up on and that can keep during distancing from coronavirus, while focusing on nutrition-packed foods:
+Below is a list of foods to stock up on and that can keep during distancing from COVID-19, while focusing on nutrition-packed foods:

-Not only are they flavoring agents, research has suggested that garlic, turmeric, and ginger contain potent antioxidants, anti-microbial and anti inflammatory properties.
-They can be added to almost anything: marinades, soups, roasted vegetables, stews, casseroles, stir fry, salad dressings etc.
+Not only are they flavoring agents, but research has also suggested that garlic, turmeric, and ginger contain potent antioxidants and anti-microbial and anti-inflammatory properties.
+They can be added to almost anything: marinades, soups, roasted vegetables, stews, casseroles, stir fry, salad dressings, etc.